Atom-Pch/TodoDevOps/README.md

-# Simple to-do list web app
+# A simple to-do list web app

 A mini project to hone my devops skills!